LebCit/blog-doc/views/pages/doc.md

 The HTML output will be : <h2 id="honey-amp-bees">Honey & Bees</h2>
 ```

+At build time, predefined ids will be generated into the HTML of the static site.

+If you wish to disable this feature, set the `addIdsToHeadings` value to `false` in the **settings.json** file under the **config** folder.

 ## What's next ?

 I intend to make a lot of improvements to this app in my short free time.